47leonel-wabo/pdsnd_github/README.md

 # Credits

 This project was made following Python [Pandas Documentation](https://pandas.pydata.org/), as well as [StackOverFlow](https://stackoverflow.com), and [Python Documentation](https://docs.python.org/3/) for built in modules.
+Basics on [Mackdown syntax](https://www.markdownguide.org/basic-syntax/)